AlibabaCloudDocs/arms/intl.en-US/Business Monitoring/Quick Start/Get started with business transaction.md

 ## Create a business transaction task

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, choose Business Transaction \> Application Metric.
+2. In the left-side navigation pane, choose Business Transaction \> Application Metric.
 In the top navigation bar of the Application Metric page, select the region.

-2. On the Application Metric page, click **Create Business Transaction** in the upper-right corner.
+3. On the Application Metric page, click **Create Business Transaction** in the upper-right corner.

-3. In the Create Business Transaction dialog box, configure the parameters in the Basic Information section.
+4. In the Create Business Transaction dialog box, configure the parameters in the Basic Information section.

     ![dg_business_create_btask](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1662758061/p94339.png)

     |Parameter|Description|Example|
     |---------|-----------|-------|
     |**Business Name**|Required.
 The name of the business monitoring task.|Order portal|
     |**Entry application**|Required.
 The **Entry application** drop-down list displays all Java applications that have application agents installed.
 After you select an application, ARMS automatically detects the version of the application agent. **Note:** You can use the business monitoring feature only when you upgrade the application agent to version 2.6.2 or later.
 If the version of the application agent is earlier than 2.6.2, you must upgrade the application agent first.
-For more information, see [Preparations](/intl.en-US/Business Monitoring/Access notes for Java applications/Preparations.md).
+For more information, see [Preparations]().

 |arms-k8s-demo|
     |**Service type**|The type of the service.    -   **HTTP entry**: suitable for scenarios where business links are colored based on HTTP traffic characteristics.